oliviamiller/rtk-system/README.md

 # rtk-system

-Provides functionaliy to set up a rtk base station to send a RTCM correction streams through serial or i2c. the rtk-no-network components can be used to recieve the correction data and output locations with up to 1 cm accuracy.
+Provides functionaliy to set up a rtk base station to send a RTCM correction streams through serial or i2c.
+The rtk-no-network components can be used to recieve the correction data and output locations with up to 1 cm accuracy.
 This module is experimental.

 ## Usage